Pull Your Own Wagon

 • can't believe what happened did really happen

-How we react to a bad thing that happen depends on how old we are.
+How we react to bad events depends on how old we are.
 We may worry that we caused the terrible thing to happen.
-What is worse is when nobody asks us how we feel about it or what we think about what happened.
+What is worse is when nobody asks us how we feel about it or what we think.
 Sometimes we simply need to sit and think and sometimes we need to sit and talk.

 When the bad feelings won't go away, we need to tell the people who take care of us that we need to see our Doctor for a check up.